Skip to main content Skip to main navigation Skip to footer content

 Kremen Student Equity Scholars

-To help support Kremen students at all levels, blend activism and robust community service into their educational journey, the Kremen School of Education and Human Development has created a promising new initiative.
-The Student Equity Scholar Award program is intended to assist four students at the Undergraduate, Credential, Masters, and Doctoral levels, by allowing them to integrate issues of equity and social justice within their studies during the 2023-24 academic year.
+The Student Equity Scholar Award program assists four students (one from Undergraduate, Credential, Masters and Doctoral levels) with integrating issues of equity and social justice into their studies during the 2023-24 academic year.
 Each of the four selected Equity Scholars will be provided with tuition support (up to $7,000) for one academic year.
-In return, students are expected to engage in community service or partnership outreach.
-They may also participate in research connected with their studies to address a specific issue of inequity or social justice in the local community.
+In return, students engage in community service, partnership outreach, or participate in research connected with their studies to address a specific issue of inequity or social justice in the local community.

 The fruition of the Kremen Student Equity Scholars and Kremen Equity Fellow Initiative represents an explicit way to continue meeting the aims outlined in Kremen's mission, vision, and goals by: a) preparing students to be agile change agents who will work in racial, ethnic, and linguistically diverse communities and b) connecting community partners with student scholars who can lend support to navigating real-world complexities throught the tools of research.
-The Kremen Equity Scholars we will be featured throughout the 2022-2023 Kremen School News updates.
-Read our story on this year's Doctoral Award Winner, Brandon Gridiron, by clicking on this link.
+The Kremen Equity Scholars are to be featured in Kremen School News updates in May 2024.

 Priscilla Vasquez